Trump Bends To Reality, Buckles Under Political Pressure

 "I could say I'm fully responsible," Trump said Tuesday when asked if he's responsible for American deaths because of downplaying the severity of COVID-19.
 "But, you know, one day, we had a virus come in... ."

-With a solid — and growing — majority of Americans saying they disapprove of how Trump's handled the worst pandemic in a century, if he loses, expect that to be one of the things history remembers about his presidency and this election.
+With a solid — and growing — majority of Americans saying they disapprove of how Trump has handled the worst pandemic in a century, if he loses, expect that to be one of the things history remembers about his presidency and this election.